MicrosoftDocs/ai-builder/ai-builder-docs/generate-document-output-prompt.md

    :::image type="content" source="media/generate-document-output-prompt/file-creation-flow.png" alt-text="Screenshot of file creation in a flow.":::

-You can now send you an email with invoice information and get your file created in your OneDrive folder.
+1. You can now send yourself an email with invoice information and get your file created in your OneDrive folder.

 ## FAQ